MuhammadxKhan/quantitative-portfolio-risk-engine/README.md

   whole reason for including it – Gaussian assumptions understate tail risk.
 - Ledoit-Wolf shrinkage is the default covariance estimator since the sample covariance is unstable on short windows with few assets.

+## Future Additions

+- The progress of this three stock risk engine, is to eventually add FICC instruments and Hierarchical Risk Parity (since mean-variance / max-Sharpe via SLSQP) gets worse as you add assets)